gjeunen/marsden_obj1_non-destructive_heDNA/README.md

 ### 3.5 Dereplication

-We will now use the fasta file to dereeplicate the data using VSEARCH, i.e., find unique sequences.
+We will now use the fasta file to dereplicate the data using VSEARCH, i.e., find unique sequences.

 ```{code-block} bash
 mkdir 8.dereplication